kulakovt/Boombr/README.md

-# Boombr
+# Boombr - Work in process
-Static site generator for DotNetRu